Sumit2606/Node-Pipeline/README.md

 To create a nodejs project in jenkins with pulling the code from git into the deployment server, building, testing, and deploying it on the deployment server

-we installed nodejs tool and given a name to it we have to check it bcoz we have to write it in the script Dashboard ---- Manage Jebkins ----- Tools ------- Check the name of Nodejs
+we installed nodejs tool and given a name to it we have to check it because we have to write it in the script Dashboard ---- Manage Jebkins ----- Tools ------- Check the name of Nodejs

 then we have to install the plugin for doing ssh into the live server